awslabs/aws-c-io/README.md

 proceed as planned.
 If it is not, it is required to queue a task to do the work.
 When the task is executed, it will be executed in the correct thread.

+The functions we specify as thread-safe, we do so because those functions are necessary for abiding by the stated threading model.
+For example, since scheduling a task is the main function for addressing cross-threaded operations, it has to be thread-safe.

 ## Terminology
 We use a few terms in the following sections that are not necessarily "C concepts".
 We assume you know C, but here's some definitions that may be helpful.